API Reference

 Introduction to Omnium Orders

-An order in Omnium could originate from any sales channel and operate and behave in different ways in.
+An order in Omnium could originate from any sales channel and operate and behave in different ways.
 For instance, it could be an order placed from a web shop, a sale from POS, or a click&collect reservation.
 As a modern order management system, Omnium accepts all types of orders, and offers customizable workflows for all kinds.

 In this section you’ll (hopefully) learn everything you need to know to get started importing, managing and reading orders using Omnium’s API.